The Cat Behavior Clinic of Portland, Oregon

 - Phone or Video Consultations can be scheduled here online or also by calling the clinic.

 - Read about our outstanding clinic success rate for common cat behavior issues.

-- Through April 20th, participate in our feline study and help cats just like yours experiencing litter box issues.
-You will receive the reduced consultation fee (urination and defecation consultations only).
+- Through October 30th, urination or defecation consultations receive the study discount by participating in our feline study.
+You will be helping cats just like yours that are experiencing litter box issues.
 You can call the clinic to schedule or visit online here.

 An in-depth scientific analysis of cat behavior based on the evolutionary biology of the cat, has enabled the clinic to help thousands of cat owners for over two decades not only in Portland, but remotely in over 30 different countries.
 Because of a lack of board certified veterinary behaviorists specializing in cats and credentialed cat behaviorists has always been an ongoing issue (and still is) not only in Portland, Oregon, but around the world, the clinic has helped cat owners from New Zealand to Kuwait.
 In addition to our cat behaviorist conducting local in-home, phone or video consultations, our veterinarians perform local in-home or vet-to-vet remote consultations.

 What’s New with Mieshelle on National Geographic?

 As a cat behavior science author she is also a long-time cat expert and researcher for many of National Geographic’s published works on the 37 species of wildcats, tigers, and every breed of the domestic house cat.
 You can also watch Mieshelle with Howie Mandel on National Geographic’s Animals Doing Things as their cat expert and other cat behavior documentaries by Nat Geo Wild (Wild Side of Cats – 2010).